 Having more than twenty years hands on experience, in 2013 I decided to dedicate the year to driving up and down to the University of Limerick where I undertook a Master of Arts Degree in Community Music.
 Not only did I survive the world of academia after all these years, but I came away delighted with being awarded a first class honours.
-Within this year I placed much focus on the health benefits musical experiences can bring, including a look at those suffering from dementia.
+Within this year I placed much focus on the health benefits which musical experiences can bring, including a look at those suffering from dementia.
 I also looked at vocal health care, and songwriting with groups of all ages.

 A glimpse into my past

-My earliest experiences of working with groups began in primary schools in Wales where I assisted in the delivery of a programme of musical activites within the classroom.
+My earliest experiences of working with groups began in primary schools in Wales where I assisted in the delivery of a programme of musical activities within the classroom.
 This soon led to my leading creative projects of my own design within the community, and to my involvement in festival and event management.

 As a musician I have inspired, composed for and performed in a number of bands in West Cork, Ireland since 1995.
 The styles and genres have varied over the years, and include flavours of World, Reggae, Rock, Traditional Irish, Folk, Klezmer and Gypsy, A-capella, Mediterranean influence, and Funk.
-The roles I have provided has included lead and backing vocals, alongside playing rhythm guitar, keyboards, melodica, and percussion.
+The roles I have provided have included lead and backing vocals, rhythm guitar, keyboards, melodica, and percussion.
 (I’m the lass in the pink fluffy hat!)

 In 2011 I began to run regular workshops in song writing and composition – sometimes working with groups and choirs to explore and create a collective sound or piece, as well as facilitating individuals with learning techniques for sole composition.Song writing or ‘Song Creation’ – as I feel it – is my big passion!